DJrizzley/literature/novels/moby_dick.md

 Leviathan.

-CHAPTER 56.
-Of the Less Erroneous Pictures of Whales, and the True Pictures of Whaling Scenes.
+# CHAPTER 56.
+Of the Less Erroneous Pictures of Whales, and the True Pictures of Whaling Scenes

 In connexion with the monstrous pictures of whales, I am strongly tempted here to enter upon those still more monstrous stories of them